Majestic rocky summit on a glacier, under a cloudy sky, an invitation to alpine adventure.

 What level should you expect

-• You regularly practise an endurance sport: running, mountain biking, cycling or any other outdoor activity, with sessions lasting between 2 and 6 hours.
+• You regularly practise an endurance sport (running, mountain biking, cycling, or another outdoor activity), with 3 to 6 hours of training per week.

-• You’re capable of sustained physical effort for 5 to 6 hours a day, and ready for a summit push that could last up to 12 hours.
+• You are capable of sustaining an intense physical effort for 5 to 6 hours per day, with the final ascent potentially lasting up to 12 hours.

 Getting there